 - To foster and encourage faculty participation in research in order to sustain academic excellence.
 Research with a defence focus is encouraged.

-The goal is to produce military leaders dedicated to serving Canada, who is motivated, well educated, ethical, bilingual and physically fit.
+The goal is to produce military leaders dedicated to serving Canada, who are motivated, well educated, ethical, bilingual and physically fit.